 - Teacher Licensure Program

 Students interested in the fields of psychology and/or education begin their program by taking a 100 level course in psychology.
 We offer PSYCH-100 (an introductory course) both semesters.
-See links to course catalogue [above] for a course description.
+See links to course catalog [above] for a course description.

 After the 100 level course, students move on to Statistics (Psychology 201) and then Research Methods (Psychology 200), either of which can be taken at the same time as other 200 level courses.